shenwei356/kmcp/docs/database.md

 Building database (all k-mers, for profiling on short-reads):

     # -----------------------------------------------------------------
-    # for viral, only splitting into 5 fragments
+    # for viral, only splitting into 5 chunks
     name=viral

     input=files.renamed